 - Inspect the tractor, the trailer, and trailer parts periodically for damage or signs of pending failure.
 Damaged or broken parts must be repaired or replaced at once.
 Determine the cause of any binding or hydraulic leakage at once.
-Correct the problem before using the tractor or trailer. - Use Section 5, "Troubleshooting Guide" to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage is found.
+Correct the problem before using the tractor or trailer. - Use the "Troubleshooting Guide" in Chapter 5 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage is found.
 Administer "REMEDY" according to the right-hand column of the troubleshooting section.